silver-language/workspace-silver/task/doing/2024/open problems - data.md

 Text that happens to begin with a type
 --------------------------------------

 	myBlock: SomeType
 		Integer is a type of number
 		String is a standard type
 		Function is a special kind of block
 		Boolean can only be true or false

 How do we allow text like that?

-* Force SomeType to only allow string children?
+### Force SomeType to only allow string children

+	myBlock: Array of String
+		Integer is a type of number
+		String is a standard type
+		Function is a special kind of block
+		Boolean can only be true or false

-* Require quotes around the string
+### Require quotes around strings

+	myBlock: SomeType
+		'Integer is a type of number'
+		'String is a standard type'
+		'Function is a special kind of block'
+		'Boolean can only be true or false'

-Requiring quotes is probably the better because it's more obvious, but string-only blocks could be done.
+Requiring quotes is probably a bit better because it's more obvious, but string-only blocks could be done.